mcggEz/pdf-rename-system/README.md

 ﻿# PDF Renaming System

-This desktop application was developed as a freelance project to automate the renaming of PDF files with a gui.
+This desktop application was developed as a freelance project to automate the renaming of PDF files.
 Built using **Electron JS**, it enable the user to efficiently import, view, rename, and manage PDF files — streamlining tedious file handling tasks.

 ## Features